ssfsx17/ffpnp/Jobs/Soldier.md

 ### Soldier Tech T1

-First Aid (1 AP) (self only) - Removes Poison and restores an amount of HP equal to your experience level.
+First Aid (1 AP) (self only) - Removes Poison status, and restores an amount of HP equal to your experience level.

 ### Soldier Tech T2

 Advanced Aid (1 AP) (single) - As First Aid, but can be done on someone else.
+The HP healing is based on your own experience level.

 ### Soldier Tech T3